 Before starting the building process, you need to collect accurate data for creating your diabetes assessment questions.

 This is actually easy!
 You can easily get reliable information from organizations like the WHO and ConnectWell.
 Check out ConnectWell’s official website for some information on Diabetes.

 Once you are done with gathering and assimilating information for your diabetes risk assessment test, you can move on to the Outgrow builder to start the building process.

-3. Choose a Pre-made Template or Create Your Own
+3. Select a Pre-made Template or Create Your Assessment from Scratch